casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_rfdc.rst

 For dual-tile platforms in ``I/Q`` digital output modes, the inphase and quadarature data are produced from different ports.
-In this mode the first digit of the signal name corresponds ot the tile index just as in the quad-tile.
+In this mode the first digit of the signal name corresponds to the tile index just as in the quad-tile.
 But the second digit is ``0`` for inphase and ``1`` for quadrature data.
 In this example then, with ``4`` sample per clock this is ``4`` complex samples with the two complex components coming from different ports, ``m00_axis_tdata`` for inphase data ordered